Don’t delete this page. Just add or edit content.

 - Forms on contact pages can be a bit longer, but still, only include what’s absolutely needed.

-- All forms should start with a qualifying question that helps you segment them, and also allows visitors to voluntarily identify their goals/needs which provides lead intelligence for you.
+- All forms should start with a qualifying question that helps you segment the submissions in your CRM, and also allows visitors to voluntarily identify their goals/needs.
+In turn, that provides lead intelligence for you.

-- Avoid “message” or “subject line” fields as the responses are difficult to segment in your CRM.
+- Avoid “message” or “subject line” fields as the potential for a wide variety of responses are difficult to segment in your CRM.

 - The litmus test: include a Phone field, and set it to ‘not required’.
-If they put it in anyway, they are much more interested.
+If they put it in anyway, it’s a signal they are much more interested.